Boise Parks and Recreation director explains decision to keep pools closed this summer

 “We have spoken to a few partners in the community and our fire department,” Holloway said.
 “We talked about gearing up and really getting that marketing effort out there about avoiding canals and avoiding rivers.”

-Boise was the first city in the Treasure Valley to cancel the swim season outright, with Meridian following suit on Monday.
+Boise was the first city in the Treasure Valley to cancel the swim season outright.

 The City of Caldwell has elected to follow Gov. Brad Little’s Idaho Rebounds plan, and open their pools on June 13.